 If you’re creating media for Avid, this becomes even more difficult, because the formats Avid works with best– OPAtom MXF wrapped media – isn’t commonly supported.
 And if you need to create ProRes, you better hope you’re using a Mac or have some special way of creating it on a PC.

 Now, I don’t know about you, but I want the most flexibility with the media I shot, and I don’t want to risk losing metadata because my transcoder doesn’t understand it.

 This is where more enterprise tools come into play – Like Root 6’s Content Agent, whose Card Agent application allows for reading camera card hierarchies, creating sub-clips handing of spanned cards and media, renaming, and yes, transcoding to any flavor your need for editorial.
 You can also map metadata from the card to various metadata fields inside your NLE.

 Creative Editorial is not an island.
-Interaction with other departments needs to not only exist, but be as sooth as possible.
+Interaction with other departments needs to not only exist but be as smooth as possible.
 This is why you’ll need to create media for other departments.

 The rub here is that this media file needs to come for your NLE.
 Why?
 Well, virtually all transcoders don’t understand your Avid, Premiere, or FCP project files, so you HAVE to use the NLE.